Lohamei HaGeta'ot: History

 The kibbutz was founded by Holocaust survivors in 1949 on the coastal highway between Acre and Nahariya, on the site of an abandoned British Army base and the depopulated Palestinian village of al-Sumayriyya.
-Its founding members include surviving fighters of the Warsaw Ghetto Uprising (notably Yitzhak Zuckerman, ŻOB deputy commander), as well as former Jewish partisans and other Holocaust survivors.
+Its founding members include surviving fighters of the Warsaw Ghetto Uprising (notably Yitzhak Zuckerman, ŻOB deputy commander and Zivia Lubetkin, one of the few female leaders of ZOB), as well as former Jewish partisans and other Holocaust survivors.
 Its name commemorates the Jews who fought the Nazis.

 Historian Tom Segev describes Zvi Dror's four-volume history of the lives of the Holocaust survivors who founded the kibbutz as one of the most important books ever written about Holocaust survivors in Israel."
 Anita Shapira, who translates the title as "Testimony pages," describes Dror's book as "one of the first projects to coax the mute to speak" about the Holocaust.

+Leon Uris spent a week interviewing residents of the kibbutz and recording their experiences as part of his research for the novel Exodus.

 Economy

 In the mid-1980s the kibbutz acquired the Tivall vegetarian food products factory, which has become a mainstay of its income.
 Other branches include a large dairy and agriculture and a bed and breakfast.
 The kibbutz is currently undergoing a process of privatization.
 It operates a bed and breakfast for tourists to the area.